AnushkaMowade1/cep-project/README.md

-# कला Bazaar - Community Engagement Project
+# Martify - Community Engagement Project

 ## Project Overview

-**कला Bazaar** is a digital platform developed as part of my Community Engagement Project (CEP) for my college curriculum.
+**Martify** is a digital platform developed as part of my Community Engagement Project (CEP) for my college curriculum.
 This project aims to bridge the gap between traditional Indian artisan women and the digital marketplace, empowering them to showcase and sell their handcrafted sarees and salwars online.

 ## Project Objectives